RomagnaMarco/GoogleCyberSecurityCertificate/II. Play it Safe: Manage Security Risks/Module_4_Notes.md

-#  Phases of an incident response playbook
+# Phases of an Incident Response Playbook

-Playbook: a manual providing details about any operational action
+**Playbook:** A manual providing details about any operational action.
-- establish what tools should be used in response to a security incident
+- Establishes what tools should be used in response to a security incident.

-Incident Response: quick attempt to indentify an attack, contain the damage, and correct the effects of a security breach.
+**Incident Response:** Quick attempt to identify an attack, contain the damage, and correct the effects of a security breach.

-Incident Response Playbook Phases:
+## Incident Response Playbook Phases:

-- Preparation : document procedures, educate users
+### Preparation
+- Document procedures.
+- Educate users.

+### Detection and Analysis
-- Detection and analysis: detect/analyze events using defined processes and tech.
-Find event's magnitude
+- Detect and analyze events using defined processes and technology.
+- Determine the event's magnitude.

+### Containment
+- Prevent further damage.
-- Containment: prevent further damage, reduce immediate impact of security incident
+- Reduce the immediate impact of the security incident.

+### Eradication and Recovery
+- Completely remove incident artifacts.
-- Eradication and Recovery: complete removal of incidents artifacts.
-Return environment to normal operations.
+- Return the environment to normal operations.

+### Post-Incident Activity
+- Document the incident.
+- Inform leadership.
-- Post incident activity: document incident, inform leadership, apply lessons learned.
+- Apply lessons learned.

+### Coordination
-- Coordination: reporting incidents and sharing about the incident's response process according to standards.
+- Report incidents and share information about the incident response process according to standards.